 Soon, the almonds will start to look dry and fuzzy.
 Keep stirring!

 Then, the almonds will look really fuzzy and dry and will be hard to stir.
 The sugar is starting to stick to the almonds, which is exactly what you want.
 Keep stirring so the sugar doesn’t burn!

-Turn the heat down to medium low, and keep stirring.
-Soon, your almonds will look shiny.
+When the almonds are dry and fuzzy, turn the heat down a bit (just below medium) and keep stirring.
+Soon, the almonds will look shiny again as the sugar melts.
 Keep stirring so the almonds are evenly coated.
 Enjoy how delicious your kitchen smells. 🙂

 Use a wooden spoon to spread them out on the tray and separate the clumps.
-Work quickly, because the sugar dries quickly.
+Work quickly, because the sugar dries fast.
 Do not touch them with your fingers until they’ve cooled!

 Here’s a close-up…yuuuum.

 If your Gebrannte Mandeln cool in clumps, use a wooden spoon or your fingers (once they’re cool) to break them up.

 These almonds are delicious warm or at room temperature.
 You’ll want to store them in a cool, dry container…but I doubt you’ll have any left over to store!